 A crucial part in the development process of a compressor is to design its control element that reduces the audio signal controlled by voltage.
 This is also where the main technological concepts show the most obvious differences.

-The benefits of discrete electronics design can once again show their strengths by tailoring the sound via the concept of the circuitry and the choice of components.
-A further advantage of the TCA topology is the very fast response to the control voltage.
+Another advantage of the TCA topology is the very fast response to the control voltage.
 This is the basis for a compressor that can even handle rapid changes in dynamics and which provides extremely fast time constants.

 Also remarkable is the fact that the make up gain was designed as an amplification of the input signal.
 This is running parallel to the sidechain path and therefore does not have any unwanted influence on the processing itself.
 The essential advantage of this arrangement is that the background noise always stays at the same level, no matter how much amplification is applied.